 package that perfectly matches the motorcycle's performance-first pedigree,

-motorcycle is still Honda to the core, with emphasis on polished look and
+is still Honda to the core, with emphasis on polished look and feel.

-higher performance, designers have managed to reduce the front cowl width by about
+performance, designers have managed to reduce the front cowl width by about

 200mm, while simultaneously earning a higher degree of freedom in terms of

 styling design.
 Honda has reimagined the meaning of air management, working now

-to flow air smoothly over the rider and passenger rather than
+to flow air smoothly over the rider and passenger rather than endeavoring to put

-In a move that was key to helping with the more aggressive overall look, Honda
+a move that was key to helping with the more aggressive overall look, Honda

 engineers were able to expose the exhaust pipes on this latest model.
 Previously,

-these pipes were hidden behind covers for optimal heat
+these pipes were hidden behind covers for optimal heat management, but now

 A new electric windscreen provides the rider with an even greater degree of

 and angle are adjusted in a stepless manner to achieve the ideal amount of

 airflow in city street riding or higher-speed passes down the interstate.
 In

-this way, each rider can now always enjoy the most
+this way, each rider can now always enjoy the most appropriate wind protection,

 Thanks to a shorter engine and new linked, double-wishbone front-suspension

 bring the rider closer to the windscreen, it was possible to reduce the size of

 the windscreen itself.
 The three Gold Wing Tour models come with a tall

 windscreen, and the two standard Gold Wing models come with a shorter windscreen,

-with the taller windscreen being available for that model as a
+with the taller windscreen being available for that model as a Honda Accessory.

-multiple-lens front lights forming the new "wing lines" and the
+front lights forming the new "wing lines" and the multiple-lens taillight

-An LED fog light, high-mount stop lamp, and LED luggage-box inner light are
+LED fog light, high-mount stop lamp, and LED luggage-box inner light are all

 On the 2018 Gold Wing, a two-piece seat is used so that the rider can